AyoubGutin/ayoubgutin.github.io/consumer-churn.md

 ---
 layout: project-page
-title: "Customer Churn Project"
+title: "Customer Churn Analysis and Predictions"
 permalink: /customer-churn/
----

-# Customer Churn Analysis

 ---

 ## Executive Summary
 This project focuses on providing a high-level visualisations of consumer churn at a fictional company, Telco, and train a machine learning model (Logstic Regression).